-Amy works with the special translucent properties of porcelain to create ceramic lighting, bespoke artworks and surfaces that illuminate.
+Amy Frankie Smith works from her studio by the Sea in Shoreham-by-Sea with her Westie, Dexter, at her feet, bringing Flux Surfaces to life.
+Working with the special translucent properties of porcelain to create ceramic lighting, bespoke artworks and surfaces that illuminate.

 Amy is driven by quality and a desire to make every day spaces beautiful.

 Friendly and enthusiastic by nature, Amy welcomes studio visits and commissioned artworks and lighting.